 - Q: If my shares are registered in the name of a broker or other agent on the Record Date, how can I vote my shares without attending the Annual Meeting? - As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
-You should have received a Voting Instruction Form with these Proxy Materials from that organization rather than from us.
+If you requested a paper set of the Proxy Materials, you should have received a Voting Instruction Form with these Proxy Materials from that organization rather than from us.
 Simply complete and mail the Voting Instruction Form to ensure that your vote is counted.
 Alternatively, you may vote by telephone or over the Internet as instructed by your broker or bank, if applicable.
 To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker or bank included with these Proxy Materials, or contact your broker or bank to request a proxy form. - Q: What does it mean if I receive more than one Proxy Card or Voting Instruction Form? - A: If your shares are registered differently or are in more than one account, you will receive a Proxy Card or Voting Instruction Form for each account.
-To ensure that all of your shares are voted, please follow the instructions you receive for each account to complete, sign, date and return each Proxy Card or Voting Instruction Form you receive or to submit your Proxy or voting instructions by telephone or over the Internet. - Q: How will my shares be voted if I do not provide specific voting instructions in the Proxy Card or Voting Instruction Form that I submit? - A: If you, as the stockholder of record, submit a Proxy Card without giving specific voting instructions on one or more matters listed in the Notice of Annual Meeting of Stockholders, then John Amos and John L. Slebir, the proxy holders designated by our Board (the "Proxy Holders"), who are executive officers of our Company, will vote your shares "FOR" the election of each of the director nominees in Proposal 1, "FOR" the advisory approval of our named executive officers' compensation, "FOR" the ratification of the selection of OUM as our independent registered public accounting firm for fiscal year 2018, "FOR" the approval of the 2018 Equity Incentive Plan and "FOR" the approval of an amendment and restatement of our Charter to effect a reverse stock split of our Common Stock, all as recommended by our Board on such matters.
+Follow the instructions from your broker or bank included with these Proxy Materials, or contact your broker or bank to request a proxy form.

+Q: What does it mean if I receive more than one Notice of Internet Availability of Proxy Materials, Proxy Card or Voting Instruction Form?

+A: If you received more than one Notice of Internet Availability of Proxy Materials, Proxy Card or Voting Instruction Form, your shares are registered in more than one name or are registered in different accounts.
+Please follow the voting instructions included with each Notice of Internet Availability of Proxy Materials, Proxy Card and Voting Instruction Form to ensure that all of your shares are voted.

+Q: How will my shares be voted if I do not provide specific voting instructions in the Proxy Card or Voting Instruction Form that I submit?

+A: If you, as the stockholder of record, submit a Proxy Card without giving specific voting instructions on one or more matters listed in the Notice of Annual Meeting of Stockholders, then John P. Amos and John L. Slebir, the proxy holders designated by our Board (the "Proxy Holders"), who are executive officers of our Company, will vote your shares "FOR" the election of each of the director nominees in Proposal 1, "FOR" the advisory approval of our named executive officers' compensation, "FOR" the ratification of the selection of OUM as our independent registered public accounting firm for fiscal year 2019, "FOR" the approval of an amendment to the 2018 Equity Incentive Plan to increase the number of shares of Common Stock reserved for issuance thereunder by 600,000 shares and "FOR" the approval of an amendment to the 1994 Employee Stock Purchase Plan to increase the number of shares of Common Stock reserved for issuance thereunder by 400,000 shares, all as recommended by our Board on such matters.

 If you, as the beneficial owner, mail in your Voting Instruction Form, but do not provide voting instructions, the broker or nominee may vote the shares with respect to matters that are considered to be "routine," but may not vote the shares with respect to "non-routine" matters.
-See "What effect do withhold votes, abstentions and broker non-votes have on the proposals?" below for more information concerning the effect of withhold votes, abstentions and broker non-votes.
+See "What effect do withheld votes, abstentions and broker non-votes have on the proposals?" below for more information concerning the effect of withheld votes, abstentions and broker non-votes.